Archive data is data on the blockchain that is older than 128 blocks.

 Pruning conserves disk space and helps with node sync time, thus reducing storage and computation costs.
 However, a pruned node cannot serve API requests for certain RPC methods older than 128 blocks.

-Data older than 128 blocks is stored on archive nodes on the blockchain.
+Data older than 128 blocks are stored on archive nodes on the blockchain.
 These are full nodes running in archive mode.

 Requests for data older than the most recent 128 blocks require access to archive data.